 CCN quarterly meeting (24th November 2024)

-Nottingham Clarion Choir are hosting the next CCN quarterly meeting on Sunday 24th November at 7.30 pm.
-It will be a hybrid Zoom meeting from Nottingham Clarion Choir’s rehearsal venue and the choir will sing a potential song for Bradford SCF, Famba Naye, which Bronwyn, the choir’s MD will then teach.
+Nottingham Clarion Choir hosted the most recent CCN quarterly meeting on Sunday 24th November at 7.30 pm during which the choir sang a potential song for Bradford SCF 2025, Famba Nayeh, which Bronwyn Westacott then taught.

 Big Sing for Palestine (16th November 2024)